 Lidocaine is commonly prescribed as an alternative for people who have sensitivities to benzocaine.

-While penis numbing spray can be a quick and easy way to lower sensitivity levels and last longer before ejaculation, you may find some of the natural tactics helpful as well.
+While penis numbing spray can be a quick and easy way to lower sensitivity levels and last longer before in bed, you may find some of the natural tactics helpful as well.

 The squeeze technique, which is sometimes called the pause-squeeze technique, is all about dropping arousal levels when you feel yourself get close to climax.